crashoverride777/swifty-receipt-validator/README.md

         // Transaction is in queue, user has been charged.
 Client should complete the transaction. let productId = transaction.payment.productIdentifier

-        receiptValidator.validatePurchase(forProductId: productId, sharedSecret: nil) { result in switch result {
+        // Enter your shared secret if your have set one on iTunes, otherwise set to nil receiptValidator.validatePurchase(forProductId: productId, sharedSecret: nil) { result in switch result {